Victoria Bike Shelter

 Located on the corner of Yates and Douglas St, the shelter creates a central hub for cyclists in the city to park as well as repair their bicycle.
 The overall structure is comprised of curved glulam posts & beams and plywood diaphragh roof.

 This bike shelter is a concept project intended to be repeatable for other cities and locations.
+See the time lapse video below to see the structure being installed.

 Design sessions began in early November 2015 with collaboration between the DVBA, Cascadia Architects, and our team.
 With early involvement, our team was able to provide innovative and efficient solutions to meet their performance criteria.